Energy-Saving Tips to Keep Your Home Cozy This Winter

 1. Monitor Your Thermostat

-All of our new Clayton homes have ecobee smart thermostats, making it easy to adjust the temperature of your home throughout the day, even when you’re not there.
-Smart thermostats learn your schedule and will automatically turn the temperature up or down to help save energy.
+Every new Clayton home has an ecobee Smart Thermostat®, making it easy to adjust your home’s temperature even when you’re not there.
+Smart thermostats can learn your schedule and will automatically turn the temperature up or down to help save energy, using Wi-Fi.
 You can also control your thermostat using your smartphone.

 2. Shut the Front Door

 And the back door, and the garage door, too.
-I know this seems like common sense, but leaving your doors open or cracked can impact your utility bill.
-Fortunately, all Clayton homes are built with quality insulation, along with a thermal and moisture envelope, to help keep heat in.
-This helps your energy costs stay down and keeps your home comfortable all year long – but if your doors are open, your warm air is going to escape out of them.
+This may seem like common sense, but leaving your doors open or windows cracked can impact your utility bill by letting warm air out and cool air in.
+Fortunately, all Clayton homes are built with quality insulation to help keep heat inside, helping your energy costs stay down and your home stay comfortable all year long.

 3. Let the Sun Do the Work

-Take advantage of the sun’s rays.
-Open the blinds in your home – that natural light will not only beautifully illuminate your house, it also can raise the temperature during the day.
+Take advantage of the sun’s rays by opening the blinds.
+That natural light will not only beautifully illuminate your house, it also can raise the temperature during the day.

 4. Don’t Block Your Air Vents

 It’s a common misconception among homeowners that you can conserve energy by closing the vents in rooms you don’t use.
-However, while the blower in your HVAC system is designed to blow against some resistance, the pressure increases when air vents are closed.
-The higher the pressure in your duct system, the more duct leakage you’ll have, reducing energy efficiency.
+However, while your HVAC system is designed to blow against some resistance, the pressure increases when air vents are closed.
+The higher the pressure in your duct system, the more duct leakage you’ll have and the harder your system will have to work.

-Keeping the vents that supply heat to and from your HVAC system open allow it to run more effectively and efficiently.
-And don’t forget about routine cleaning and maintenance to help care for your HVAC system.
+Keeping the vents that supply heat to and from your HVAC system open allows it to run more effectively and efficiently.
+And routine cleaning and maintenance to care for your HVAC system helps with that efficiency, too.

 5. Get Cozy by the Fire